Tprafke/form-validator/README.md

 ## Description

 A simple form built using JavaScript, HTML, and CSS.
-Uses both HTML and Javascript validation.
+Uses both HTML and JavaScript validation.

 ## Languages & Technologies